Get

 8. Apply Shampoo Gently

-Use a natural shampoo that won’t cause irritation and skin dryness, and once you have applied warm water to your dog and ensured that they are wet all over, apply the shampoo.
+It is important to only use a dog-specific shampoo that won’t cause irritation and skin dryness.
+Once you have applied lukewarm water to your dog’s coat and ensured that they are wet, it is time to apply the shampoo distributing it evenly with your hands.

-Pay special attention to the problem areas you identified during the brushing session.
-These will still need extra work, even if you used wipes to help ease the problem.
+Pay special attention to any problem areas you identified during the brushing session.
+Some of these might still need extra work, even if you use wipes to help ease the problem.
 Do ensure the shampoo gets into the coat but don’t lather it up too aggressively.

 If you are looking for the perfect, pet-friendly shampoo and conditioner combo, we highly recommend the products by Hepper.
 With a soothing oatmeal shampoo, free of soaps and other harsh chemicals, and a cucumber and aloe scented conditioner, your pet's skin and coat will be smooth, hydrated, and irritation-free.